cultivates/discord-rich-presence/README.md

-# discord-rich-presence
-rich presence

-how to use just open main .py

-and enter your client id
+How to use this go to discord devolper portal make a bot then copy the id in the python file